 Find more information about the Catamaran Sunset Cruise here.

-- Check out the local food: Santorini has incredible food, and Greece is known for its wonderful gastronomic experience that it offers.
-Definitely try Fava, the most famous dish in Santorini which is a yellow split pea puree, or Ntomatokeftedes which are Greek tomatoes served with hot olive oil and peppers, onions, and mint.
+- Check out the local food: Santorini has incredible food, and Greece is known for the wonderful gastronomic experience that it offers.
+Definitely try Fava, the most famous dish in Santorini, which is a yellow split pea puree, or Ntomatokeftedes, which are Greek tomatoes served with hot olive oil and peppers, onions, and mint.

 Where to stay in Santorini